ufo-org/ufo-r-sandbox/README.md

-# UFO R Remote
+# UFO R Sandbox

-This is a package that listens for requests to execute code by other processes.
-The code is transferred via a socket in the form of serialized byte-code compiled functions.
-The client deserializes the function, executes it, and passes back the result.
+This is a package that allows creation of custom UFOs with R code in their populate and writeback functions.
+It executes that code in a sandbox R process (hence the name).
+The sandbox is implemented by ufo-r-remote.

 ### Notes

-* Entry function that starts the entire "server" loop, e.g. `uforemote::serve`.
+* Entry function that starts the entire "server" loop, e.g. `ufosandbox::serve`.
   This sets up and calls a Rust function that starts waiting for incoming communication.
 *